-- Due to the large power supply and heat sink, class A amp are costly and bulky.
+- Due to the large power supply and heat sink, class A amp is costly and bulky.

 - It has Poor Efficiency.

-- Due to transformer coupling frequency response is not good.
+- Due to the transformer coupling frequency response is not good.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.